awslabs/aws-well-architected-labs/Reliability/200_Deploy_and_Update_CloudFormation/Lab_Guide.md

 ## 1. Deploy a CloudFormation Stack <a name="deploy_infra"></a>

 ### 1.1 The CloudFormation template

 You will begin by deploying a CloudFormation stack that creates a simple VPC as shown in this diagram:

 ![SimpleVpcOnly](Images/SimpleVpcOnly.png)

-1. Download the [_simple_stack.yaml_](https://raw.githubusercontent.com/awslabs/aws-well-architected-labs/master/Reliability/200_Deploy_and_Update_CloudFormation/Code/CloudFormation/simple_stack.yaml) CloudFormation template
+1. Download the [simple_stack.yaml](https://raw.githubusercontent.com/awslabs/aws-well-architected-labs/master/Reliability/200_Deploy_and_Update_CloudFormation/Code/CloudFormation/simple_stack.yaml) CloudFormation template
 1. Open this file in a Text Editor
       * Preferably use an editor that is [YAML](https://en.wikipedia.org/wiki/YAML) aware liek vi/vim or Notepad++
       * Do NOT use a Word Processor

+The template is written in a format called [YAML](https://en.wikipedia.org/wiki/YAML), which is commonly used for configuration files.
+The format of the file is important, especially indents and hyphens.
+CloudFormation templates can also be written in JSON.

 Look through the file.
 You will notice several sections: